 1. Source Fiber:

 The different types of fibers.
-Such as include: cotton, linen wool, silk, etc. But today man-made or synthetic fibers are also used in textile manufacturing, such as polyester, rayon, and nylon.
+Such as cotton, linen wool, silk, etc.

-Yarn manufacturing is the textile process of turning raw materials into yarn for use in knitting, weaving, or crocheting.
-Raw materials are sorted, cleaned, and mixed together to create the final yarn or thread.
+Spinning or yarn manufacturing is the textile process of turning raw materials into yarn for use in knitting, weaving, or crocheting.
+Raw materials are sorted, cleaned, and mixed or blended together to create the final yarn or thread.

 What is Yarn How Yarn is made?